 Since the first UFO sighting in the late 1960s, Hoia-Baciu Forest has become a mecca for avid supernatural fans.
 It’s no surprise that mysterious lights, energies and other unexplainable phenomena have been relayed from within its borders ever since.

 Never venture alone in any forest, be it haunted or not!
-Hoia Forest is situated near the open-air part of the ethnography museum.
+Hoia Forest is situated near the open-air part of the ethnographic museum.
 Take advantage of that and pay a visit to both spots on one day.

 I’d recommend carrying a large stick or something of those sorts.
 The last time I went, the entrance to Hoia was ‘guarded’ by a pack of street dogs.
 They felt threatening enough that I didn’t go any further.